antilatency/Antilatency.Copilot/README.md

 * A microSD card with installed operating system (OS) and MAVSDK.
 * A pair of Antilatency devices: an [Alt] and a [Wired USB Socket].
 * A computer with Windows 10 and installed [AntilatencyService].
 * An properly assembled tracking area.
-Appropriate to her [Environment] should be added to [AntilatencyService].
+Appropriate to [Environment] should be added to [AntilatencyService].
 * A drone with PX4 autopilot.

 ## Getting started